tunstek/aws-infrastructure/README.md

 - See ```ansible/``` for other scripts to run

 ## TODO
-- Fix Frontend Example
+- Fix Frontend Login Example
-- Fix Backend API Example
 - Fix Jenkins Deployment (Slave connection issues)
 - Configure services deployed via .env
 - Hide API test urls behind a .htpasswd
 - Add influxDB for API access tracking
 - Replace security details in auth/app/auth_functions.py (TODO: use .env)
 - webservice deployment on Jenkins
+- Move all config to .env

 It's recommended to run 3 nodes (1 leader and 2 managers), especially for a Jenkins deployment but it's not entirely necessary